Kattis91/what-is-cooking/README.md

 ### Content

 - The main code of this project is based on the Code Institute tutorial ["I Think Therefore I Blog"](https://github.com/Code-Institute-Solutions/Django3blog) with changes made to suit my project.
+[Django Documentation](https://docs.djangoproject.com/en/4.2/) was used throughout the project.

 - I found Stack Overflow to be an excellent source of inspiration and a valuable channel for gaining knowledge.
 Things I learned and borrow from there: